-Rule 2: Procedures governing the use of PII.
+Rule 2.
+Procedures Governing the Use of PII.

 - Rule 2.1: Limiting Usage.
 The use of PII must be eliminated or minimized to the maximum extent possible. - Rule 2.2: Redactions.
 Unnecessary PII must be redacted in all documents (e.g., pleadings and discovery material) that are electronically transmitted.
-At a minimum, social security numbers, home addresses, telephone numbers, e-mail addresses, dates of birth, financial account numbers, and names of minors shall be redacted.
-Medical or psychiatric records must be uploaded directly to the case file OneDrive folder, sent by encrypted e-mail or through a secured access file exchange.
+At a minimum, social security numbers, home addresses, telephone numbers, e-mail addresses, dates of birth, financial account numbers, and the names of minors shall be redacted.
+Medical or psychiatric records must be sent by encrypted e-mail or through a secured access file exchange and handled in accordance with M.R.E.
+513, as applicable.

-Rule 2.3: Use of names versus initials.
-While names of witnesses and alleged victims will be used during the course of the trial, all named victims will be identified by their initials on charge sheets and in pleadings, and all witnesses will be identified by their initials in pleadings.
+2.3: Use of names versus initials.
+All named victims will be identified by their initials on charge sheets and in pleadings.
+All witnesses will be identified by their initials in pleadings and in rulings.
+The names of witnesses and named victims may be used during hearings conducted pursuant to Article 39(a), UCMJ, and trial.

 Rule 2.4: PII guidance.
-All Coast Guard personnel shall comply witgh Department of Homeland Security Handbook on Safeguarding PII and the Coast Guard's Privacy Incident Response, Notification, and Reporting Procedures for Personally Identifiable Information, Commandant Instruction 5260.5.
+All Coast Guard personnel shall comply with Department of Homeland Security Handbook on Safeguarding PII and the Coast Guard's Privacy Incident Response, Notification, and Reporting Procedures for Personally Identifiable Information, Commandant Instruction 5260.5.